PG-Anker/Trader/production-fixes.md

 User reports "invalid credentials" when running the bot on production Ubuntu server.

 ### Root Cause Analysis
-1. **Environment Variables**: Production may not have proper DATABASE_URL or session storage configured
+1. **SQLite Database**: Production may not have the SQLite database file properly initialized
-2. **Authentication System**: Session-based auth may not persist in production environment
+2. **Authentication System**: Session-based auth using in-memory storage doesn't persist across restarts
-3. **Database Connection**: PostgreSQL connection issues in Ubuntu environment
+3. **Database Connection**: SQLite file permissions or path issues in Ubuntu environment
-4. **Build Configuration**: Missing environment variables in production build
+4. **Build Configuration**: Missing NODE_ENV and other environment variables

 ### Solution Steps